The Birth of the Japan Series and Early Classic Matchups

 The Modern Japan Series and New Classic Matchups

 Since the 2000s, the Japan Series has been marked by the Pacific League's dominance.
 The SoftBank Hawks demonstrated overwhelming strength in the 2010s, winning multiple championships and proving the Pacific League's prowess.
-The 2013 matchup between Rakuten and the Giants saw Masahiro Tanaka take the mound in Game 7, contributing to Rakuten's first-ever championship since the team's founding.
+The 2013 matchup between Rakuten and the Yomiuri saw Masahiro Tanaka take the mound in Game 7, contributing to Rakuten's first-ever championship since the team's founding.
 As a victory symbolizing recovery from the Great East Japan Earthquake, it reaffirmed the power of sports.
 Through more than 70 years of history, the Japan Series has transcended mere sporting events to become part of Japanese culture, intertwined with the memories of each era.